artisan-roaster-scope/artisan/_docs/28-converter.md

 And converted to Celcius

 ![Convert to C](/assets/images/gsg/Convert to C.jpg)
-So for example you can now discuss with someone what FCs temp was in either temperature mode.
+Now you can discuss a roast of similar beans with someone that has used a different temperature mode.